apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Amazon addition helps Dow stay 'relevant'**
+**US tells ICJ Israel should not be ordered to immediately end occupation**

-You can read more about it [here](https://finance.yahoo.com/news/amazon-addition-helps-dow-stay-relevant-170415376.html).
+You can read more about it [here](https://www.aljazeera.com/news/2024/2/21/us-tells-icj-israel-should-not-be-ordered-to-immediately-end-occupation).

 ## Requirements
 - Python 3.8